 Other complaints were about shingles not sealing down, granular loss and Lifetime shingles not lasting as long as expected.
 Some people failed to transfer the warranty from the original homeowner and were very angry that GAF didn’t want to honor their claim.

-Seasoned roofers recommend installing proper vents (soffits and ridge), as well as an attic vent fan if you want your new shingles to last and maintain their color.
+Seasoned pros recommend installing proper vents (soffits and ridge), as well as an attic vent fan if you want your new shingles to last and maintain their color.

 Once you start reading roofing reviews, you will find very conflicting opinions about shingle brands, and that includes GAF.
 Many homeowners, contractors and inspectors love their products and swear by them, while others hate them and would never install them.